 Kids began calling from time to time for serious help, or just to chat.
 A few school counselors reached out when they had no place to go for housing that was safe.
 The first plan was in place - Aaron began asking folks to "sponsor" students for $50 a month.
 With help from counselors, his church family and some parents from his baseball team's support, 18 students total were “sponsored” in the 2014-15 school year!
 The $50/month was used for GSL cards and shoes, water bills, prom tickets and eye glasses, as well as for the occasional Dairy Queen or a cup of coffee just to talk about life.
 We've built some relationships that last to this day.

 It was exciting to see a seed begin to grow, but neither Aaron nor the growing team knew what was coming.
 One day a young girl asked to her counselor to call Aaron, and her story awakened him to a darkness he had never known existed.
 Still one of the most powerful stories Aaron has ever heard, it was also one of the most tragic.
 And it was happening here.
 To our kids.
-After spending most of his life in some pretty terrible places, from his childhood to his career in personal protection, it was a tough internal battle to willingly head “back in” to an environment you feel like you'd spent your life trying to escape.
-But Freedom is a powerful thing once it has been experienced.
-And faith in Christ strengthened a resolve to share that Freedom with others… no matter the cost.
-So the first members named the Project after the story of Jonah and went to work.
+Trafficking.
+Modern day slavery.

 By this time, Aaron’s wife and a few friends had rallied around The Jonah Project.
-A Relocation Team was formed with a retired police officer and some mental health nurses.
+A Relocation Team was formed.
 A Resource Binder was put together for school counselors and other agencies.
 Jonah began trying to share with teachers, pastors, and friends a glimpse of what was hiding in the dark: Kids were exploiting other kids.
-Parents and local gangs were involved.
 Law enforcement was struggling to build trust with victims and prosecute bad guys.
 Resources were almost non-existent.
-The community had no idea this was happening.
-Children were being called prostitutes and in some cases were being denied services.
-Women were afraid to reach out for help.
 Agencies were building models to profit from the growing epidemic.
 Schools were weary of discussing trafficking openly on campuses.
 Many churches felt it was too dark to talk about.
-The city did not have a plan to fight this or any reliable numbers, while some citizens still didn’t consider it a public health issue… and the topic of “Human Trafficking” itself was so heavy that time and time again the temptation for volunteers to give up was knocking on the door.
+The city did not have a plan to fight this or any reliable numbers, while some citizens still didn’t consider it a public health issue…

 Recognizing the need for both a Proactive and Reactive approach to trafficking, we began reaching out to women and children through a 24-hr Resource Line and basic needs.
-Soon after some red flags were spotted, and a young girl who had been placed in a host family came forward for help.
-Jonah completed its first placement outside Spokane and began connecting with what local resources were available.
-It was now that Jonah learned a few more things we hold onto today; we would need Safe Housing available at-the-ready, a Relocation Team that was available for immediate help, and a team of advocates to serve the victims as they walked through life and as we found them appropriate care.
+Through serving victims and survivors, Jonah learned a few more things we hold onto today; we would need Safe Housing available at-the-ready and a team of advocates to serve the victims as they walked through life and as we found them appropriate care.
 Freedom Railroad began to take shape… but there was still very little resource and so much to do!

 We continue to partner with agencies such as Homeland Security and the FBI, as well as schools, churches, and groups like Justice Ministries to fight for Freedom and be a voice for those who've had theirs taken away.